Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 * maximum is 2 (one per person); unless triplets/ETC
 * when population becomes more managæble, and dips; the most healthiest deciders can break the limit by 1 (unless twins/ETC)
 * breaking the limit illegally will be penalised with enforced sterilisation, and sex offenders will be "disarmed".

+## social hierarchy
+1. deciders; contributors who are at the top of the health chain (as we evolve, our standards for what is "healthy" will increase; the chain can be pulled down)
+2. contributors; research/development/maintenance/entertainment/ETC (I don't mean maintenance as in patching, that maintenance should be automated; I mean like patching the formal specification, or some"-thing"...)
+3. everyonelses; plants, and animals, alike
+4. slaves

 ## slaves
 * robots will be enslaved for agriculture, medicine, ETC